gavinkendall/autoscreen/readme.txt

 Auto Screen Capture by Gavin Kendall
-Last updated on 2019-11-26 (November 26, 2019)
+Last updated on 2019-12-03 (December 3, 2019)
-[The information presented here refers to the latest version of the application (which is currently 2.2.3.1)]
+[The information presented here refers to the latest version of the application (which is currently 2.2.3.2)]
 =============================================================================================================